 The nominee must:

-• Be paid the Australian Market Rate Salary, and
+- Be paid the Australian Market Salary Rate (AMSR), and

-If an Australian employee already performs the same role at the same location, their salary becomes the benchmark.
+If an Australian employee already performs the same role at the same location, their salary also becomes a benchmark.

 5. Full-Time Employment Required

 The business must offer the nominee a full-time position.
-Casual or part-time roles are not acceptable under the 482 nomination.
+Casual or part-time roles are not eligible under the 482 nomination.

 Nomination fees: